joedj/ftpii/branches/srg_0_0_8/README.txt

 Copy ftpii/ to /apps on an SD-card and use The Homebrew Channel, or load boot.elf using your favourite mechanism (wiiload, Twilight Hack, etc...).

+If the normal binary crashes on startup, try again after copying boot_nousb.elf over the top of boot.elf

+If the normal binary crashes on startup, try again after copying boot_nousb.elf over the top of boot.elf

 *** THANKS ***